gcaliari/reactive_streams_slick3/README.md

 # reactive_streams_slick3
-A reactive streams using play framework and slick 3
+A reactive streams example using play framework and slick 3